tmikeschu/career-development-curriculum/module_three/job_search_strategies.md

 Priorities could include: physical location, industry, size of company, team culture, diversity makeup, technologies, flexibility, salary amount, types of benefits, mentorship, etc.

 ### Your Turn
-- Sketch out a list of things you'll be looking for in a job as a software developer
+Using your Flower Exercise, sketch out a list of things you'll be looking for in a job as a software developer.
 - If you could only have five of those things, which five would it be?
 - Move the rest of the "Nice-to-Have" list
 - If you could only have one of the things in your list of five, which would it be?